 Corporate governance relates to the activities of the Board of Directors of the Corporation (the "Board"), the members of which are elected by and are accountable to the shareholders, and takes into account the role of the individual members of management who are appointed by the Board and who are charged with the day-to-day management of the Corporation.
 The Board is committed to sound corporate governance practices which are both in the interest of its shareholders and contribute to effective and efficient decision making.
 National Policy 58-201 - Corporate Governance Guidelines ("NP 58-201") establishes corporate governance guidelines which apply to all public companies.
 The Corporation has reviewed its own corporate governance practices in light of these guidelines.
-In certain cases, the Corporation's practices comply with the guidelines, however, the Board considers that some of the guidelines are not suitable for the Corporation at its current stage of development and therefore these guidelines have not been adopted.
+In certain cases, the Corporation's practices comply with the guidelines, however, the Board considers that some of the guidelines have not been adopted.
 National Instrument 58-101 Disclosure of Corporate Governance Practices ("NI 58-101") mandates disclosure of corporate governance practices for Venture Issuers in Form 58-101F2, which disclosure is set out below.